EOR

 Germany's workforce is among Europe's most productive, with over 45.5 million employed workers and a legal framework that requires precise handling of social security contributions, collective bargaining agreements, and statutory benefits.
 Getting this wrong exposes companies to significant penalties.

-An EOR removes that burden entirely.
-You hire the talent, and the EOR handles the legal employer role.
+An employer of record removes that burden entirely.
+You hire the talent, and the EOR handles the legal employer role covering AUG-licensed labor leasing, payroll in EUR with accurate deductions, GDPR-compliant documentation, and works council coordination.

-You will learn how to evaluate and choose the best EOR for Germany based on compliance strength, pricing transparency, onboarding speed, and local expertise.
+This guide covers how to evaluate and choose the best EOR in Germany based on compliance strength, pricing transparency, onboarding speed, and local expertise.

 What is an EOR in Germany?